 When trying to implement a recommendation system, we supposedly have information about the interactions/ratings of several users against several items.
 Using this data the algorithm will try to estimate which users-items pairs, that have never been observed, are likely to occur.
 Using matrix factorization, we may retrieve such information by constructing two separate matrices for users and items and apply simple matrix operations to discover similar users or similar items.

 Theory vs Reality

 In general, collaborative filtering is guaranteed to produce very good results.
-And how wouldn’t it be when Netflix, Amazon and Spotify are making serious use of it?
+And how wouldn’t it be when Netflix, Amazon, and Spotify are making serious use of it?
 However, one key difference that separates expectations from reality is that collaborative filtering isn’t plug n play (like most ML algorithms).
 In fact, special care and effort should be made to build the utility matrix (the matrix containing the information of users-items interactions) and this will drive the design and architecture of the system to a large extent.

 But what exactly is so challenging about defining a real-world Utility Matrix?
 Well, recall that the algorithm will just adjust the users-items matrix for making the data more consistent with each other (we mentioned earlier an example about similar users), calculating missing interactions in a feasible way.
-These missing interactions refer to either users having interacted with other items or items having received interactions from other users.
-However, the algorithm is unable to evaluate possible interactions involving new users and/or new items, as this is mostly the case in real-world problems, where the pool of users and items are constantly being updated.
+These missing interactions refer to either user has interacted with other items or items having received interactions from other users.
+However, the algorithm is unable to evaluate possible interactions involving new users and/or new items, as this is mostly the case in real-world problems, where the pool of users and items is constantly being updated.